ehForwarderBot/ehForwarderBot/docs/slave-channel.md

 > **More on `desc`**
 `desc` should describe what the function does and how to use it.
 It's more like the help text for an CLI program.
 Since method of calling an extra function depends on the implementation of the master channel, you should use `{function_name}` as the function name in `desc`, and master channel will replace it with respective name.

 The method should in the end return a string, which will be shown to the user as the result.
-Depends on the functionality of the function, it may be just a simple success message, or a long chunk of results.
+Depending on the functionality of the function, it may be just a simple success message, or a long chunk of results.

 Callable name of extra functions has a more strict standard than a normal Python 3 identifier name, for compatibility reason.
 An extra function callable name should:
 * be case sensitive